geksiong/gs-garden/projects/music_server.md

 - After that it's pretty much autoscan.
 No further settings required.
 - It managed to detect both my old ChromeCast Audio (too bad it's discontinued), and the Chromecast on my Xiaomi TV Box.
 - The way to use this is to go into 'Settings > Player > Synchronise' and select the Chromecast player you wish to sync with.
+- Volume can be separately controlled for each device.
+- My main gripe is that access to the synchronise menu is quite deep.
+Ideally I can select devices at the home page just as with the volume.